 Buying A Used Trailer – Surprise !!

 These photos came to me the other day with a question about the tongue.
-After a quick, and limited look (limited because the photos don’t show the many details), it is not the tongue that gave me concern.
+After a quick, and limited look (limited because the photos don’t show the many details), it is not the tongue that gives me concern.
 The real question for me on this used trailer is about the axles.
 Look at the photos above and below.
 Do you know why?

 Should You Buy A Used Trailer?